-Summary – Customshow is a presentation software program used mainly for businesses and companies with more than 25 employees.
-With over 40 years of rich presentation history, the software company was created out of the presentation design agency, Sales Graphics.
-The software allows companies and organizations to build better custom branded presentations that look light years better than your typical powerpoint presentation.
+Summary – presentation software program used mainly for businesses and companies with more than 25 employees that need a robust presentation software solution.
+With over 40 years of rich presentation history, the presentation software was created out of close collaboration with design agencies and sales users who needed to deliver Wow!
+The software allows companies and organizations to build better custom branded presentations that look light years better than your typical PowerPoint presentation.
+We would consider ourselves a great sales enablement tool because sales professionals benefit a great deal from the software.

-Summary – The mothership of powerpoint alternatives, they’ve been around for many years.
-Leveraging the concept of ZOOM and transitions to new spaces on a slide, they give the effect that the presention has not moved to a new slide.
+Summary – The mothership of PowerPoint alternatives, they’ve been around for many years.
+Leveraging the concept of ZOOM and transitions to new spaces on a slide, they give the effect that the presentation has not moved to a new slide.
 Prezi provides people with creating better style and effect in their presentations.
 Prezi uses the concept of Pathway Points instead of slides to give the visual cinematic appeal of their presentations.
+These guys just raised another $50 million in November in order to compete with Microsoft.

 Perfect For – Educators; Keynote Speakers; Organizations; Students

-Summary – The presentation software is a template-based platform that allows for people to create elegant looking presentations.
+Summary – This is a template-based platform that allows people to create elegant looking presentations.
 The software comes with 35 many templates and over 35 million stock photos that can be used within the slide templates.
 This platform is a step between a company like CustomShow and Powerpoint.

 Advantages – easy to use; fast onboarding process

-Disadvantages – cannot do offline work with the App; cannot truly Customize presentations anyway you want
+Disadvantages – cannot do offline work with the App; cannot truly Customize presentations in anyway you want

 Perfect For – students; educators; presenters in general